briankoser/sfc-listeners-guide/episodes/0044-sci-fi-feedback.md

 Koby doesn't like the name "time loop".

-Koby said <i class="work-title">Firefly</i> can't be a good show because it got low ratings and was cancelled.
+Koby said {% workTitle "Firefly" %} can't be a good show because it got low ratings and was cancelled.

 <div class="quote">
   <a class="timestamp tag is-medium is-rounded is-primary" href="http://thescifichristian.com/2012/02/episode-44-sci-fi-feedback/#t=33:58">33:58</a>